See Appendix XV for details on Enrollment Priorities.

 - Students may petition for reinstatement of registration priority if they are enrolled in a high-unit major or program of study, high-unit transfer major, or are registering for their last semester at the college.

-- Continuing students who are placed on academic or progress probation or more serious academic sanction for two consecutive terms will lose enrollment priority and will register during open registration.
+- Continuing students who are placed on academic or progress notice or more serious academic sanction for two consecutive terms will lose enrollment priority and will register during open registration.
 Students who lose their priority may appeal if they have verifiable extenuating circumstances as defined below; an approved appeal will result in the reinstatement of enrollment priority.
 The petition to appeal loss of enrollment priority is initiated through a counseling appointment.

 - Extenuating circumstances are defined as verifiable cases of accident, illness or other circumstances beyond the student’s control.
 Appeals must be supported by verifiable documentation of circumstances.